paul-marty/EthRecoveryKeys/readme.md

 #Use case
 I was initially looking for a password-less solution that ensures the confidentiality, the integrity and the availability of my private keys.
 So I created this web application that generates recovery keys to be distributed to a "semi-trusted" third-party.

-Why password-less?
-Because I change my passwords on a regular basis and so changing the passwords of my keystores imply to update its backups.
-Life is too short for this.

 #What is a "semi-trusted" party
 A "semi-trusted" party is an entity (computer, human or whatever) that will keep ONE recovery key secured in "best effort".
 In case that one semi-trusted party: